CascadeSTEAM/cascadesteam.github.io/community-groups.md

 - [Bellingham Public Library](https://bellinghampubliclibrary.org)

 ## Start A New Community Group!
 Are you interested to start a new Community Group?
-We invite you to do so with Cascade STEAM!
+Are your interests in alignment of the mission of Cascade STEAM?
+Create a Cascade STEAM Community Group!
 We offer shared resources to organizers to simplify community collaboration, event management, and event promotion to help organizers focus on their positive community impact.

 Shared resources include:
 - Entry on *[this website!](https://cascadesteam.org)* for awareness
 - A dedicated channel on our [Community Hub](http://hub.cascadesteam.org) (Discord) for discussion
 - [Meetup](https://meetup.com/cascadesteam) to manage and promote your events to the public
+- [Zoom](https://zoom.com) to host virtual events with Zoom Pro features
 - [LinkedIn](https://linkedin.com/company/cascadesteam) to promote your activities to professional networks
 - [Facebook](https://facebook.com/cascadesteam) to promote your activities to personal networks
 - [Google Workspace](https://workspace.google.com) to organize collaboration with an organization email address and Google Drive Shared Folder